-1. The database that is managed at the Global Company Level is communicated to the Catalog, which is in the cloud.
+1. The database that is managed in Configuration Center is communicated to the Catalog (NCR Production only), which is in the cloud.
 This Catalog data is communicated through NCR's Business Services Platform and is shared out to API partners upon request.

 2. Olo makes requests per vendor (store) to the Catalog via BSP to get pricing that is ultimately displayed on the web site/app for the store.
 This data is also used in Olo's mapping tools.
 When the data comes back from the Catalog, there are inconsistencies that can cause what Olo terms "mismatches":

 - No pricing for the items/mods in the Catalog response (not $0 pricing, but literal blank/no pricing) results in a mismatch.